apjanke/dotfiles/README.md

 See `dotfiles/README.md` for info in the design of my dotfiles and shell configuration setup.

 The `setup-osx-system` and `setup-osx-user` scripts can only have soft dependencies on `setup-osx-homebrew`, so that they can be run without it to configure a "clean" machine without a Homebrew installation.
 And as of 2024, the `setup-osx-*` scripts are most broken, because every new macOS release, Apple seems to remove or break some of the scripting or configurability support in macOS, and I'm too tired to try to keep up with it.

+## AI use disclosure

+Some of the code in this repo was produced with the assistance of generative AI.
+Specifically, Claude Code.
+This AI use started on 8/6/2026 with commit "deep selective linking".
+The code in the git history prior to that is AI-clean.

 ## License